 Mathematical Foundation

 At its core, the Pythagorean Theorem describes a fundamental property of Euclidean space.
-It's based on the concept of distance and how it relates to the coordinates of points in a two-dimensional plane.
-Consider a right-angled triangle placed on a coordinate grid.
+Day to day, it's based on the concept of distance and how it relates to the coordinates of points in a two-dimensional plane.
+Here's the thing — consider a right-angled triangle placed on a coordinate grid.
 The lengths of the sides a and b can be seen as the differences in the x and y coordinates, respectively, of the points defining the triangle.
 The hypotenuse c then represents the straight-line distance between those two points.

 The theorem is more than just a formula; it’s a gateway to understanding deeper mathematical concepts.
 It links algebra and geometry, providing a bridge between numerical calculations and spatial relationships.
 This connection is crucial in fields like trigonometry, where the ratios of the sides of right triangles are used to define trigonometric functions.